 Important note: some ovarian cysts mimic early ectopic pregnancies.
 When a woman is stable under watchful waiting, sometimes, what was first thought to be an ectopic pregnancy turns out to be just a corpus luteal cyst and the fact that she has a normal intrauterine pregnancy (IUP) is then later seen.
 For this reason, some medical professionals advise against the use of chemical intervention of Methotrexate due to risks and misdiagnosis of both mother and baby.
 Misdiagnosis of an ectopic pregnancy and subsequent treatment could lead to the completely unnecessary death of a healthy baby in a normal, intrauterine pregnancy and sometimes complications for the mother.

 Another note: when someone at a surgical abortion facility tells you that they are there to have an ectopic pregnancy treated, they are lying.
-Ectopic pregnancies are real medical conditions which need to be monitored and treated through a hospital.
+Ectopic pregnancies are real medical conditions that need to be monitored and treated through a hospital.
 They cannot be treated at an abortion facility.
 Surgical abortion facilities are designed to dilate and scrape the inside of the uterus only going through the vaginal vault and cervix.
 There are no abdominal incisions.
 No surgery on tubes.
 These facilities are not set up like that because they are not in the business of true medical care.
 That is not their purpose.
 And although they can dispense pills for an intrauterine (normal) pregnancy, they cannot dispense pills for an extrauterine pregnancy.
 Abortion pills to contract the uterus are different from pills to treat an ectopic condition.
-Also, ectopic pregnancy situations are true medical emergencies which require prompt attention, she needs to go to the ER, not make an appointment for next Wednesday at Planned Parenthood.
+Also, ectopic pregnancy situations are true medical emergencies that require prompt attention, she needs to go to the ER, not make an appointment for next Wednesday at Planned Parenthood.

 Links for further research: